elephantscale/es-training-new/terraform/Z-Archive/terraform-in-team.md

 * The increments themselves are often to specialized to be reused

-*A complex system that works in invariably found to have evolved from a simple system that works… A complex system designed from scratch never works and cannot be patched up to make it work.
+*A complex system that works in invariably found to have evolved from a simple system that works...
+A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over, beginning with a working simple system. - Gall*

 ---
 ## Chose your Target